Para leer esta página en español, desplácese hacia arriba y haga clic en el enlace que dice "Translate" (Traducir) y elija "Spanish" (español).

 Out of an abundance of caution, both CDC and FDA recommended the pause in order to gather more data about the people who had developed the clotting, to identify additional cases, and to speak with health care providers about the best course of treatment.
 At no time has the CDC or FDA indicated the J&J vaccine was banned from use.

-Currently, Marin County Public Health is awaiting for final approval from the California Department of Public Health's Western States Scientific Safety Review committee to complete its own evaluation.
-Once that is obtained, Marin Public Health will resume use of the J&J product in Marin County.
+Currently, Marin County Public Health is administering J&J after receiving final approval from the California Department of Public Health's Western States Scientific Safety Review committee.

 Q. Who decided it was okay to resume distribution of the Johnson and Johnson vaccine?

 A. CDC's Advisory Committee on Immunization Practices (ACIP) -- which includes doctors, public health experts, state leaders and federal officials-- reviewed the potential significance of the cases and performed a rigorous evaluation of the J&J vaccine.
-CDC cited that of the 8 million people in the U.S. that have received the vaccine, only 15 have been diagnosed with the rare blood clots, making this an extremely rare occurrence.
+CDC cited that of the nearly 14 million people (as of August, 2021) in the U.S. that have received the vaccine, only 28 (dating to May, 2021) have been diagnosed with the rare blood clots, making this an extremely rare occurrence.
 As a precautionary measure, the FDA will update the label for the vaccine, indicating that women under the age of 50 with low platelet levels should be aware of the potential risk of a rare blood clotting syndrome.

-In addition, the California Department of Public Health's Western State’s Scientific Advisory Committee is also reviewing the cases and is expected to soon endorse continued use of the vaccine.
+In addition, the California Department of Public Health's Western State’s Scientific Advisory Committee has reviewed the cases and endorses continued use of the vaccine.

 Q. Where can I find a Johnson & Johnson COVID-19 vaccine

-A. It may take a few days for the "paused" supplies of vaccine to be available at vaccine distribution points.
-Please check with your local pharmacy to see if they are providing J&J and when appointments for the J&J vaccine will be available.
-You can review a list of all vaccine suppliers in Marin county on our vaccine appointment webpage.
+A. Please check with your local pharmacy to see if they are providing J&J. You can review a list of all vaccine suppliers in Marin county on our vaccine appointment webpage.

 Q. I am a woman under the age of 50.
 Should I be concerned about receiving a Johnson & Johnson vaccine?